|Functional Programming in Scala

 |Order now and start reading Functional Programming in Scala today through MEAP|

 |MEAP + Print book (includes eBook) when available - $44.99|

 |* For more information, please see the MEAP FAQs page.|

 2 Getting Started with functional programming in Scala - AVAILABLE

 5 Strictness and laziness - AVAILABLE

 PART 2: FUNCTIONAL DESIGN AND COMBINATOR LIBRARIES

-14. Local effects and the ST monad - AVAILABLE
+14 Local effects and mutable state - AVAILABLE

 Functional programming (FP) is a programming style emphasizing functions that return consistent and predictable results regardless of a program's state.
 As a result, functional code is easier to test and reuse, simpler to parallelize, and less prone to bugs.
 Scala is an emerging JVM language that offers strong support for FP.
 Its familiar syntax and transparent interoperability with existing Java libraries make Scala a great place to start learning FP.